 If you are having problems with your camera DO NOT try to “fix” your camera by hitting or banging it around.
 There are very sensitive components inside your Sony Alpha camera and you will most likely make matters worse.

-How We Repair And Diagnose Your Camera When Having Camera Error Messages:
+How We Diagnose And Repair Your Camera When Having Camera Error Messages:

 We disassemble the camera, test, and diagnose the problem that is occurring.
 We also have special software that aids us in this diagnoses.
 Once an estimate is approved we will repair or replace the defective or worn parts.
 We do all the necessary cleaning and servicing as well as any alignments and calibrations that are needed to ensure everything is functioning 100%.